-Malcolm is a shipping lawyer based in Durban.
-He focuses on admiralty shipping, international trade, marine insurance and all aspects of maritime casualties, in particular investigating the maritime aspects of cases involving salvage, collisions, grounding, flooding, fires, anchor dragging and cargo claims.
+He is a shipping lawyer and specialises in admiralty, international trade, marine insurance and all aspects of maritime casualties, in particular investigating the maritime aspects of cases involving salvage, collisions, grounding, flooding, fires, anchor dragging and cargo claims.
 He has been involved in most of the casualties in this region in the last twenty years.

 Malcolm acts for the majority of South African marine insurers and for numerous international insurers, law firms, shipowners and P and I Clubs.
 He has experience in claims relating to water ingress, shortages, fires, refrigerated cargo, lashing failure, latent defects and insufficiency of packaging.
-These cases involve urgent Admiralty court proceedings to obtain arrest, interdict, discovery, production and access orders in South Africa and arbitration proceedings, particularly in London.
+These cases involve urgent Admiralty court proceedings to obtain arrest, interdict, discovery, production and access orders in South African courts and in arbitration proceedings, particularly in London.
 He has run litigation and arbitration in New York, London, Singapore, Tokyo and the DRC in the past few years alone.

 Malcolm spent ten years at sea serving mainly on general cargo, bulk, refrigerated and container vessels on worldwide trades.
 He obtained his Master Mariner's Foreign Going Certificate of Competency before reading for his law degree at the University of Witwatersrand.
-He is currently the only master mariner in South Africa who is a director at a practice.
+He is currently the only master mariner in South Africa who is a director at a law firm.